fbpx US reps say regulators should delay vote on price-rising fuel rules

 “Governor Newsom’s bureaucracy in Sacramento continues to make life unaffordable for Californians without considering input from affected citizens.
 State agencies should not be enacting new regulations raising our cost of living by dramatically increasing already-high gas prices,” Steel said in a statement.
 “CARB must delay their November 8 vote and study the impact their regulations will have on all Californians.”

-The letter, which as addressed to CARB Board Chairman Liane Randolph, noted that “(the board’s) new and opaque approach comes as Californians continue to weather gas prices $1.50 above national averages, as well as a July hike in the gas excise tax to 59.6 cents per gallon.
+The letter, which is addressed to CARB Board Chairman Liane Randolph, noted that “(the board’s) new and opaque approach comes as Californians continue to weather gas prices $1.50 above national averages, as well as a July hike in the gas excise tax to 59.6 cents per gallon.
 Allowing these amendments to move forward will result in an added economic burden on Californians when they are already struggling with elevated energy, food, and housing costs.”

-The members’ full letter is available online.
+The House members’ full letter is available online.

 More from Politics